Turkish TV Network Is Fined For Depicting #IvankaTrump And President Moon As 'Killer Couple'

 Ivanka Trump And South Korean President Moon Were Depicted As A ‘Killer Couple’

-Show TV accidentally used photos from the meeting of South Korean President Moon Jae-in and Ivanka Trump from their meeting at the Winter Olympics, says RT.
-The Istanbul based Turkish television network shared the crime story of a Filipino maid, who was found dead in a freezer at her employer’s apartment in Kuwait City.
+Show TV accidentally used photos from the meeting of South Korean President Moon Jae-in and Ivanka Trump at the Winter Olympics, says RT.
+The Istanbul-based Turkish television network shared the crime story of a Filipino maid, who was found dead in a freezer at her employer’s apartment in Kuwait City.
 The millionaire couple accused of the crime was called the “killer couple.”
 Throughout the story, photos of Ivanka Trump and South Korean President Moon Jae-in appeared, giving people the impression that Trump and Moon were a couple who were being investigated for a crime.

-Ivanka Trump and President Moon had only spent time together in an official capacity in South Korea at the Winter Olympics, but that was the only documented meeting of Moon and Trump.
+Ivanka Trump and President Moon had only spent time together in an official capacity in South Korea at the Winter Olympics, and that was the only documented meeting of Moon and Trump.

 Turkish Broadcaster claims President Moon Jae-in is a murder suspect and Ivanka Trump is his wife. . . https://t.co/vSgtDrnmYo pic.twitter.com/GHZsJFCnOg